 Below you will find the downloadable file, available in both Italian and English.

+Usually, I would write about a place, a land, the wind disturbing the fragile balance of the hats of farmers bent by time and sciatica.
+I would use rhetorical tightrope acts that might seem almost contrived to some, or romantic and evocative to others.
 But this time I won’t do any of that, no recycled sensations, no stories about the battles in the Tây Côn Lĩnh mountains or about how this tea recalls that Eastern peace we like to import in small doses into our European afternoons, that peace found in watching Maggie Cheung walk under the rain while time slows down, when everyone holds their breath, diaphragm tensed, as absolutely nothing happens.
 Things that usually grant every tea a kind of added grandeur, a metropolitan dignity sweetened with a touch of neo-rural nostalgia.

+I’m not John O’Hara, and I don’t think people care to see every banal gesture described as a moral battlefield.
 So, this is a sheng.
 We’ve more or less all arrived there.
 And if I stopped here, I’d already be more honest than most of contemporary gastronomic documentary.

 But I believe this is one of those few Pu’er teas that doesn’t need me, or my words, or anyone else’s, to be understood.
 Roland Barthes saw in photography two fundamental aesthetic elements: the studium, the set of information one needs to know, and the punctum, the element that wounds, that seizes attention and couldn’t care less about the rest, about its translation into prose; it just arrives, contracted like a beast.